tvquizphd/public-quiz/README.md

 However, your passwords cannot be viewed/edited unless:

+- Someone has found/guessed your master password and:
-- Your login link AND master password have been stolen
+  - has access to your login link (or GitHub account!)

 ## Local Testing